Kiran6248/MS3-bazaar/TESTING.md

  5. Check the small text below the form, click the log in link, and the Login form gets opens.
  6. Repeat the steps with the Mobile view.

+### **404 & 500 pages**

+ 1. On the live Heroku app , type something (which is not the name of any page of the site) in the URL .
+ 2. Press enter and 404 image will show.
+ 3. Click to the word "Ads" and the user is back to the Home page.

  [Go to Top](#testing)
 ***